theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/sufi-islam/part-1/index.md

   - title: "Part I — The Veil Between Worlds"
     desc: "Barzakh, purification, and the mirror realm where the soul meets its own light and shadow."
     url: "/pillars/the-teachings/the-afterlife/series-1/sufi-islam/part-1/"

-  - title: "Part II — The Ascent & The Beloved"
+  - title: "Part II — The Ascent & the Beloved"
     desc: "Longing, remembrance, and the spiral dance of union with the Divine."
     url: "/pillars/the-teachings/the-afterlife/series-1/sufi-islam/part-2/"

-  - title: "Part III — Fanāʾ and the Eternal Dance"
+  - title: "Part III — Fanā’ and the Eternal Dance"
     desc: "Annihilation, abiding, and the soul’s return into the endless unfolding of Love."
     url: "/pillars/the-teachings/the-afterlife/series-1/sufi-islam/part-3/"

 seriesNav:
   -